 - 1. The vendor should describe how the vendor will develop, manage, and monitor a comprehensive provider network that meets the Specialty Plan requirements and the complex needs of specialty plan members.
 The vendor's response should include the following: - a.
 A description of adequate primary care, specialty care, dental services, and behavioral health provider networks to fulfill Specialty Plan requirements by: - 1) Provide documentation demonstrating that the vendor's primary care, specialty care, dental service, and behavioral health networks comply with travel distance standards as set forth by the Department of Commerce and Insurance (DCI) in 20 CSR 400-7.095 regarding Provider Network Adequacy Standards.
-The vendor should also submit documentation for those primary care, specialty care, dental service, and behavioral health providers not addressed under 20 CSR 400-7.095, ensuring members will have access to primary care, specialty care, dental service, and behavioral health providers within 30 miles, unless the vendor can demonstrate that there is no licensed primary care, specialty care, dental service, and behavioral health provider in that area, in which case the vendor should ensure members have access to primary care, specialty care, dental service, and behavioral health providers within 60 miles.
-For any demonstrated access that differs from these standards, the vendor should submit proof of approval of the differences by DCI and should describe how the vendor will ensure that members in the counties with access differences approved by DCI are guaranteed access to the necessary providers. - 2) Provide documentation verifying the vendor's primary care, specialty care, dental service, and behavioral health network has adequate capacity.
-Such documentation should include, at a minimum, appointment availability, 24 hours/seven days a week access, sufficient experienced Primary Care, Specialty Care, Behavioral Health, and Dental Service providers to serve special needs populations, waiting times, open panels, and PCP to member ratios. - 3) Complete and submit applicable portions of Attachment 6 Federally Qualified Health Clinics, Rural Health Clinics, Community Mental Health Centers, Safety Net Hospitals, Family Planning, and STD Providers. - 2.
+The vendor should also submit documentation for those primary care, specialty care, dental service, and behavioral health providers not addressed under 20 CSR 400-7.095, ensuring members will have access to primary care, specialty care, dental service, and behavioral health providers not addressed under 20 CSR 400-7.095, ensuring members will have access to primary care, specialty care, dental service, and behavioral health provider in that area, in which case the vendor should ensure members have access to primary care, specialty care, dental service, and behavioral health provider in that area, in which case the vendor should ensure members have access to primary care, specialty care, dental service, and behavioral health providers from these standards, the vendor should submit proof of approval of the differences by DCI and should describe how the vendor will ensure that members in the counties with access differences approved by DCI are guaranteed access to the necessary providers. - 2) Provide documentation verifying the vendor's primary care, specialty care, dental service, and behavioral health network has adequate capacity.
+Such documentation should include, at a minimum, appointment availability, 24 hours/seven days a week access, sufficient experienced Primary Care, Specialty Care, Behavioral Health, and Dental Service providers to serve special needs populations, waiting times, open panels, and PCP to member ratios. - Complete and submit applicable portions of Attachment 6 Federally Qualified Health Clinics, Rural Health Clinics, Community Mental Health Centers, Safety Net Hospitals, Family Planning, and STD Providers. - 2.
 The vendor should describe their strategies for expanding the availability of community-based, trauma-informed, and integrated services to reduce unnecessary utilization of inpatient, emergency services, and out-of-home/out-of-state placements. - 3.
 The vendor should describe their approach to ensuring Specialty Plan member access to Comprehensive Community Support (CCS) providers, practitioners certified in evidence-based practices, medical homes, crisis intervention providers, private and state-owned psychiatric residential treatment facilities, and providers currently contracted with MUPC.